Cooling gases must fall to curb global warming

 The gases were introduced as an solution that was easily acceptable to industry, since the production chain to make them was similar to CFCs.

-But their global warming potential, thousands of times more damaging than carbon dioxide, has led the European Union to push to ban them in favour of natural non-synthetic alternatives, such as ammonia or CO2, which has high cooling properties when used in refrigeration.
+But their global warming potential, thousands of times more damaging than carbon dioxide, has led the European Union to push to ban them in favor of natural non-synthetic alternatives, such as ammonia or CO2, which has high cooling properties when used in refrigeration.

 Later this month at the U.N. summit on global efforts to tackle climate change, Hedegaard said Europe would be pushing for urgent action on F-gases to help close the gap between emissions cuts so far and those needed.